UPDATED BY

 4. Result: Discuss the results and positive outcomes of your actions.

-The STAR method comes in handy, especially for interviewees who aren’t great at thinking on their feet.
+The STAR method is especially useful for interviewees who aren’t great at thinking on their feet.

 “It provides a candidate with a method of communicating a response in an organized method with a focus on behaviors and results,” said Theresa Adams, senior HR knowledge advisor at the Society for Human Resource Management.